 Ornaments always make a great gift.
-The felt monogram ones are so simple, really cheap to make, adorable, and personalized.
+The felt monogram ones are so simple, really affordable to make, adorable, and personalized.

-Are you kidding me?
-These are so cute!
+These keychains are adorable.
 Aside from the metal key ring (which costs very little), you can raid your fabric scraps to make them.
 I’m always looking for ways to use up those little leftover pieces of fabric spilling out of my crafting drawer…

-On It Is What It Is, I was inspired by how to make cheap gifts look great!
-By using some printables or store-bought scrap supplies and a ziplock bag, you can really class things up!
-Purchase cheap items like mini cookie cutters, gloves, or bells, find some Christmas printables to embellish with (try here), and enclose your gift in a ziploc bags with some scrapbook paper folded over the top.
+This is a great way to make affordable gifts look great!
+By using some printables or store-bought scrap supplies and a ziplock bag, you can really class things up.
+Purchase affordable accessories or goodies like mini cookie cutters, gloves, or bells, find some Christmas printables to embellish with (try here), and enclose your gift in a ziploc bags with some scrapbook paper folded over the top.
 Voila!

 Here’s an idea I found and have adapted… The original idea for an apron in a jar is from Pleasant-home.com, and she enclosed the pieces to make an apron inside a mason jar with the instructions on a recipe card.
 But to make this an easier gift (and one your recipient doesn’t have to make themselves), I thought why not make a dishtowel apron (the easiest apron ever!), put it in a mason jar, and then put your favorite recipe on the outside?
 Here’s a simple tutorial for a dishtowel apron from Heather on Life Made Lovely, and some printable recipe card options.

-I love this idea!
+I love the idea of a survival kit!
 It takes very few supplies and the hard work (the potholder) is already done for you.
 Plus, you can really customize the gift with what you put inside; think about who you’re giving it to and the things they love/need on a regular basis.
 These are great for coworkers.

-Yum!
-This is the easiest way to give someone the gift of a meal, plus the presentation is pretty!
+Soup is my heart language… This is the easiest way to give someone the gift of a meal -plus the presentation is pretty!

-Everyone can use a book to keep notes, doodle, or write down their grocery list.
-These mini composition books are super cute and easy to make.
+Everyone can use a spot to jot down notes, doodle, or write down their grocery list.
+These mini covered books are super cute and easy to make.